How to Properly Package Vintage Comic Books for Shipping

 19. Cut four pieces of thinner cardboard that are each about two inches long and the same height as the depth measurement from your box.
 You may need to trim these pieces a bit to get them to fit without overlapping your other pieces of reinforcing cardboard.

 20. Fold these pieces of cardboard so that each side is about an inch long.

 21. Using hot glue, place one of these smaller pieces of cardboard on each corner of your box to join the sides together.

 22. Now you should create a top for your inner box.
-Cut a piece of thinner cardboard that is about 2 inches wide and about 7 inches long.
+Cut a piece of thinner cardboard that is about two inches wide and about seven inches long.
 Fold it in half lengthwise.